super-kjil/Curl-Xer/README.md

-# CurlX - Laravel Application
+# CurlXer - Laravel Application

 A modern, high-performance domain and URL checking application built with Laravel 11, Inertia.js, and React.
 This application features comprehensive user management, role-based permissions, and advanced domain checking capabilities with intelligent caching and performance optimizations.